 LinguaFolio Online is an online language learning portfolio that promotes autonomous learning through formative assessment.

-LinguaFolio Online is organized around the NCSSFL-ACTFL Can-Do Statements (2015 NCSSFL-ACTFL Can-Do Statements,2017 NCSSFL-ACTFL Can-Do Statements for Interpretive Communication, 2017 NCSSFL-ACTFL Can-Do Statements for Interpersonal Communication, and 2017 NCSSFL-ACTFL Can-Do Statements for Presentational Communication).
+LinguaFolio Online is organized around the NCSSFL-ACTFL Can-Do Statements (2015 NCSSFL-ACTFL Can-Do Statements,2017 NCSSFL-ACTFL Can-Do Statements for Interpretive Communication, 2017 NCSSFL-ACTFL Can-Do Statements for Interpersonal Communication, 2017 NCSSFL-ACTFL Can-Do Statements for Presentational Communication, and 2017 NCSSFL-ACTFL Intercultural Can-Do Statements).
 LinguaFolio Online supports articulation by providing a clear and commonly accepted description of language proficiency based on the ACTFL Proficiency Guidelines.

 Learners can set goals based on the Can-Do Statements, track their progress toward accomplishing the statements, and upload work samples to showcase their abilities.
 Learners are enabled to truly understand the differing levels of language proficiency through examining and practicing the language functions embodied by the Can-Do Statements.
 They can create evidence to include in their portfolios on a regular basis to showcase their work, which helps them see how they are building the capacity to use the target language.
 Learners have a clear voice in tailoring their learning experiences to their own needs, wants, and interests.